-The College is responsible for making the progression decision.
+The College Postgraduate Committee is responsible for making the progression decision.

-- 11.1 If the outcome of the annual review is 11(b) then the three month period starts from the date of issue of the progression decision to the student. - 11.2 If there are doubts about a student's ability to complete a PhD successfully then the supervisor must consider option (d).
-If there are serious doubts as to the student's research capability, then the supervisor must consider options (e) or (f). - 11.3 Annual progression review recording functionality is available in EUCLID. - 11.4 The Procedure for Withdrawal and Exclusion from Studies can be found at: www.docs.sasg.ed.ac.uk/AcademicServices/Policies/Withdrawal_Exclusion_from_Study.pdf
+- 13.1 If the outcome of the annual review is 13(b) then the three month period starts from the date of issue of the progression decision to the student. - 13.2 If there are doubts about a student's ability to complete a PhD successfully then option (d) must be considered.
+If there are serious doubts as to the student's research capability, then options (e) or (f) must be considered. - 13.3 The Procedure for Withdrawal and Exclusion from Study can be found at: www.ed.ac.uk/files/atoms/files/withdrawal_exclusion_from_study.pdf

-Regulation 12 Repeat progression review (does not apply to MSc by Research degrees)
+Regulation 14 Repeat progression review (does not apply to MSc by Research degrees)